iainmstott/compadreDB/README.md

 com(p)adreDB
 ==========

+This fork is mainly for my own use, but contains some useful code and pointers to certain 'upgrades' available for the databases.
+The data themselves aren't available online in this remote (they're not 'official' versions of the database), but can be obtained by emailing me iainmstott[at]gmail.com.

+***

 This repository contains code for the COMPADRE Plant Matrix Database and COMADRE Animal Matrix Database.
 It will evolve into an R package but will initially contain scripts for interacting with the COMPADRE and COMADRE databases which are released as structured R list objects.